jrehor/kcc/README.md

  f[d[i]]      /compose the two
 4 32
 ```
-By now you also know that k actively encourages you to omit brackets whenever possible.
+But also know that k actively encourages you to omit brackets whenever possible.
 Lets do exactly that:

 ```q
  f d i        /same as f[d[i]]
 4 32
 ```

 This tiny example reveals an astonishing truth.
 Once we drop the brackets, it suddenly becomes absolutely natural to read this expression *from right to left*.
 Take your time to contemplate and process this statement.
-In very little time you will see how this works in practice, and once you put it to practice yourself, you will see that this way of functional composition is beautiful, elegant and intuituve.
+In very little time you will see how it works in practice, and once you put it to practice yourself, you will see that this way of functional composition is beautiful, elegant and intuituve.

 **Reading and writing k expressions is done right to left.**

 Now that we know which way the rivers flow in k land, we are ready to discuss a related, no less important subject.

 Precedence in k obeys different laws compared to those we were taught in primary school.
-We take it for granted that multiplication and division bind stronger than addition and substraction, and it almost feels natural for computer languages to have very complex precedence hierarchies in order to be useful.
+We take it for granted that multiplication and division bind stronger than addition and substraction, and it almost feels natural that computer languages must have very complex precedence hierarchies in order to be useful.
 That is not the case with k.

 **There is no operator precedence in k unless explicitly defined by round brackets.**